What is Enterprise SEO?

 So, I’m sure you’re wondering...

 Why do enterprise companies need a special approach to SEO?
 It comes down to one word.

 Allow me to explain.

-Enterprise sites often consist of literally tens of thousands of pages.
-How do you optimize so many pages?
+Enterprise sites often consist of literally tens of thousands of pages or businesses with hundreds of locations.
+How do you optimize so many pages or locations?
 Complexity gives rise to a huge amount of potential SEO issues.
 Imagine creating internal links for ten thousand pages!